Skip to content

 On June 19, 2026, the krybit Ransomware Group added AASA CP Holding Company to its leak site and began publishing what it claims are internal files stolen from the Dubai-headquartered multinational.

 Public reporting indicates that krybit listed AASA Group after deploying ransomware against the company’s networks.
-The actor has not disclosed the exact number of files or their total size, but the leak site entry confirms that internal files were exfiltrated.
+The actor has not disclosed the exact number of files or their total size, but the leak site entry states that internal files were exfiltrated.
 AASA CP Holding Company operates across multiple countries with businesses in logistics, real estate, and investment; any customer, vendor, or employee records contained in those files are now at risk of public release or sale.
 No confirmed victim count for individuals has been published, yet the nature of a holding company’s internal documents means personal data belonging to staff, contractors, and business partners could be included.

 Why This Matters for You and Your Family